discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

 <GridItem sm="7">
 ### Skill priority

-To play <Specialization text="Power Alacrity Chronomancer" name="Chronomancer"/> in fractals you need to adapt on the go as phantasms/wells are our main damage source, but also slower than skills from other classes
+To play <Specialization text="Power Alacrity Chronomancer" name="Chronomancer"/> in fractals you need to adapt on the go, as phantasms/wells are our main damage source, but also slower than most skills of other classes.

 If you lose yourself in the rotation follow this priority list: